wagtail/wagtail/docs/advanced_topics/images/renditions.md

     return EventPage.objects.live().select_related("listing_image").prefetch_related("listing_image__renditions")
 ```

-If images in your project tend to have very large numbers of renditions, and you know in advance the ones you need, you might want to consider using a `Prefetch` object to select only the renditions you need for rendering.
-For example:
+If you know in advance the renditions you'll need, you can filter the renditions queryset to use:

 ```python
 from django.db.models import Prefetch